DilipKumarGangwar/SpringBoot/README.md

 The postman or the browser can be used as client for making requests.

-The course details are stored in the MySQL database.
+The course details are stored in the MySQL database and retrieved from there.